No Adverse Effects Reported in Patients with Spine Stimulators Treated with Chiropractic Spinal Manipulation

 drugs for sciatic leg pain offer similar pain relief and overall improvement to

 placebo with a higher risk of adverse side-effects.
-(4) Another
+(4) NSAIDs are

 It further says that there are no simple analgesics that give

 clinically important relief over placebo.
 (5) Well, Palmer Chiropractic Center